 Development of Interpreted Formalisms

 In order to build an interpreted formalism, four artifacts need to be developed: (1) the traditional software logic, (2) a set of real-world types, (3) a corresponding set of real-world type rules, and (4) a set of bindings of software entities to real-world types.
-To facilitate the development of interpreted formalisms, we have developed a synthesis framework that largely reduce the effort required in developing these artifacts [15].
+To facilitate the development of interpreted formalisms, we have developed a synthesis framework that largely reduces the effort required in developing these artifacts [15].
 Our first case study showed that the framework can substantially reduce the effort required from users.

 Fault Detection Based on Interpretation